LukasMeine/ideal-skyrim/README.md

-# Skyrim optimal settings
+# Ideal Skyrim 🐲

 I really love Skyrim.
-But I don't play if very often because i can't stand the vanilla version. setting the game to my personal taste required an ENOURMOUS amount of time every time I set it up.
+But I don't play if very often because i can't stand the vanilla version.
+Setting the game to my personal taste required an enormous amount of time every time I set it up.
 Finding all the mods was very time consuming and honestly, most of the time I just didn't have the patience to go through that.

 That's why I'm building this repo.
 To make a clear guide to make Skyrim Just the way I like it so I can set it up easily whenever I feel like it ;)